kentbarber/rtow4d/README.md

 Note that this repository is called "rtow4d" but when compiled it will appear as "FunRay" throughout the C4D interface.

 Be warned that right now it is a nasty mix of Cinema 4D memory allocation and also the standard lib (std::make_shared).
 So you will most likely get a crash warnings if you close it down while it is rendering to the viewport or while the FunRay RenderView dialog is open and rendering.
-If you really wanted to fix this you would re-write the entire RTOW codebase using C4D datastructures and memory allocat.
+If you really wanted to fix this you would re-write the entire RTOW codebase using C4D datastructures and memory allocations.

 If you want to learn how to compile C++ plugins for Cinema 4D you could start by watching the first two tutorials here on youtube: https://www.youtube.com/playlist?list=PLEPTxkpDVvX0r292yn8xL39Cm3Wi3E69i